gunjan-shinde/gunjan-shinde/README.md

-# 👋 Hi, I’m Gunjan Shinde
+# 👋 Hey, I’m Gunjan Shinde

-🎓 I’m a recent **BCA graduate from Christ University** with a strong interest in building **AI systems that create real-world impact**.
-I’m particularly drawn to projects that blend technology with purpose—whether that means encouraging sustainable digital habits, enhancing how machines understand uncertainty, or applying data science to human health in space.
+🎓 I’m a recent **Bachelor of Computer Applications (BCA)** graduate from **Christ University**, driven by a deep curiosity about how **AI and data science** can make a real difference in the world.

+From building tools that promote sustainability to exploring how machines can better understand themselves, I enjoy working on projects where **technology meets purpose**.
+I’m especially interested in the intersection of **AI, human behavior, and impact-driven innovation**.

 ---